bhitov/snapconnect/README.md

 A relationship-focused messaging app that combines ephemeral snaps with persistent text messaging and AI-powered relationship coaching.

+## LOOM VIDEO IS INACCURATE - NOTE TO REVIEWERS

+The app does run on an android phone

+in my loom video I said the app wasn't able to run on an android phone but it started working a few minutes after I submitted.
+My firebase cloud functions said they had deployed successfully but I think they needed a few minutes to actually spin up.
+It should work on android now.
+Use the running the app on a real android device instructions

 ## Running the app on a real android devie

 install expo go on an android phone